yagasoft/Logger/README.md

 	+ Auto log files are in plain text
   + Wrapping is off
   + Max entries are 500
-  + Hide on close is on.
+  + Hide on close is on
-	+ Make sure to check the thread in memory if your OS doesn't support tray icons please.
+	+ Make sure to check the thread in memory if your OS doesn't support tray icons please
-	+ This is so as not to close the program associated with the logger, unless explicitly specified.
+	+ This is so as not to close the program associated with the logger, unless explicitly specified
+  + Console capture is on.
+As it's fowarded to the normal console, so this is safe
+  + Show only errors is off

 ### Notes: